-The DP computer science course is engaging, accessible, inspiring and rigorous.
-It has the following characteristics.
+DP computer science is engaging, accessible, inspiring and rigorous, and has the following characteristics.
 The course:

-- draws on a wide spectrum of knowledge - enables and empowers innovation, exploration and the acquisition of further knowledge - raises ethical issues - and is underpinned by computational thinking.
+- · draws on a wide spectrum of knowledge of computer systems - develops skills in algorithmic thinking and computer programming - is underpinned by the computational thinking process - enables and empowers innovation, exploration and the acquisition of further knowledge - includes the study of machine learning - raises ethical issues.